giancosta86/Arcadia/about.md

 ## License

-All the material provided on Arcadia's website area and in its GitHub repository is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](https://creativecommons.org/licenses/by-nc-nd/3.0/).
+All the material related to Arcadia's project - in the branches of its GitHub repository - is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](https://creativecommons.org/licenses/by-nc-nd/3.0/).

 ## Publication dates